ahancock516/T27-GPS-Denied-Drone/README.md

 ```bash
 make clean
 ```
+>⚠️ The Raspberry Pi 5 has limited resources, so it may be necessary to 'make build service-name' individually for each service.

 </details>

 <details>
 <summary><b>🔻Sensor Calibration - (>3Hr)</b></summary>

+## Camera Calibration
 Accurate state estimation requires precise calibration of the camera intrinsics and the camera-IMU extrinsics.

 > ⚠️ **Important:** Kalibr cannot be installed on Raspberry Pi 5 and must be run on a separate computer (Linux or Mac recommended).